NekogramX/NekoX/README.md

 The difference between release and other build types is that it adds fcm and firebase crash analysis, if you don't like them, use releaseNoGcm.

-To compile the release version, please place your keysotre at TMessageProj/release.jks, and fill in KEYSTORE_PASS, ALIAS_NAME, ALIAS_PASS in local.properties, environment variables are also recommended

 If you don't use NekoX's APP_ID and APP_HASH, you need to register a physical firebase app and replace google-services.json to ensure fcm works

-#### ReleaseNoGcm

-`./gradlew assemble<Variant>ReleaseNoGcm`

-OK, a version without firebase cloud messaging, maybe this makes you feel more free, or your phone does not have Google services.

 #### Foss

 `./gradlew assemble<Variant>Foss`

-It's not any different from releaseNoGcm, if you trust us that we haven't fiddled with precompiled native libraries.
+OK, a version without firebase cloud messaging, maybe this makes you feel more free, or your phone does not have Google services.

-To compile the foss version, you need to run `build_ffmpeg_clang.sh` `patch_ffmpeg.sh` `patch_boringssl.sh` `build_boringssl.sh` under **TMessageProj/jni** in turn, and then follow the [instructions](https://github.com/2dust/AndroidLibV2rayLite/blob/master/.travis.yml) to compile https://github.com/2dust/AndroidLibV2rayLite to **TMessageProj/libs/libv2ary.aar** first.
+To compile the foss version, please refer to [this script](.github/workflows/release.yml).

 ### Build Variants